 How does video on demand work?

 VOD works by sending packets of data from servers hosting video content to your video player.
-VOD providers usually make money from their video on demand content with two models: advertising VOD (AVOD) and subscription VOD (SVOD).
-Let’s take a look at the advantages and disadvantages offered by each model, as well as some examples of the VOD services which use each one:
+VOD providers usually make money from their video on demand content with four models: advertising-based video on demand (AVOD), subscription video on demand (SVOD), transactional video on demand (TVOD), and a hybrid model.
+Let’s take a look at the advantages and disadvantages offered by each model, as well as some examples of the VOD services which use each one.

 AVOD allows viewers to watch their VOD content for free in exchange for showing them advertisements.
 When you watch on-demand videos on platforms like YouTube, DailyMotion, Pluto TV, Xumo, and Crackle, you are using AVOD.
 The amount of money you can earn from a given advertisement depends on a number of factors, including the duration of the ad, whether it is skippable, what kind of interactive features are in the ad, whether users click through the ad and go through a conversion action, and how attractive your content is to advertisers.
 AVOD is ideal for audiences which don’t want to pay money for access to your content.
 On the other hand, the money you earn from ad placements can be highly variable, and is highly dependent on the algorithms used by the streaming platform at any given time.